l7mp/stunner-auth-lib/README.md

 ](https://github.com/l7mp/stunner).
 The intended use is to ease the generation of STUN/TURN credentials and ICE server configuration stanza in the WebRTC application server.
-The application server can send these back to the WebRTC clients in the course of the WebSocket/JSON call setup process, which can then use the STUN/TURN credentials and ICE server configuration to authenticate with STUNner in order to reach the WebRTC media plane deployed into Kubernetes behind STUNner.
+The application server can send these back to the WebRTC clients in the course of the WebSocket/JSON call setup process.
+Clients can then use the STUN/TURN credentials and ICE server configuration to authenticate with STUNner in order to reach the WebRTC media plane deployed into Kubernetes.

 ### Configuration